 For many school-age and college-age students, the beginning of the school year also involves the start of a new season of fall sports.
 Many sports traditionally played in the fall, perhaps most notably football, are high-contact sports that involve a particularly high risk of injury.
 Many sports injuries do not give victims a legal right to sue, due to a legal doctrine known as “assumption of the risk.”
 Basically, it holds that people who choose to participate in an activity and understand the risks that it involves forgo the right to sue.
 Some injuries, on the other hand, are cause not by risks inherent in a particular sport but by negligence or recklessness.
 In these cases, victims may be able to recover for their injuries.
-To determine you can sue after a sports injury, you should discuss your case with one of the lawyers of the Law Offices of Shane Smith as soon as possible.
+To determine you can sue after a sports injury, you should discuss your case with one of the lawyers of Shane Smith Law as soon as possible.

 What kinds of Injuries can be Sustained in School-Sponsored Sports?